 Please review the information on this web page with your host family.
 If you have any additional questions after reviewing this information with your host family, please feel free to give our office a call at (973) 408-3293.

-Classes for the Spring 2014 semester begin on January 27th.
+Classes for the Fall 2014 semester begin on September 2.
 Click here for the academic calendar.

-ALL au pairs (both new and returning) must complete an Au Pair Application for the spring term 2014.
+All Au Pairs who did not take courses during the spring term 2014 must complete an Au Pair Application for the fall term 2014.
 Within 4 business days of submitting the form, new students will receive a student ID, and a Drew email address.
-Returning students will receive an email with confirmation of their student ID number.
-Returning students should use their Drew email address.
 Once you receive your student ID#, you should visit the Business Office at Tilghman House to get your student ID card.
-You will need your ID card to access the library and obtain a parking permit from security.
+You will need your ID card to access the library and obtain a parking placard from the security office in Pepin.

 Selecting a Course